Reed Cowan: 8. The Mormon Proposition (2010)

 Cowan's second film, 8.
 The Mormon Proposition, began in 2008 as an exploration of suicide among homeless gay teenagers in Salt Lake City, but wound up focusing on the support of the Church of Jesus Christ of Latter-day Saints (LDS Church) for California's Proposition 8, a successful popular referendum banning same-sex marriage which Cowan called "one of the largest ballot-measure shams in the history of the United States".
 The film was co-produced with Steven Greenstreet and WordPerfect co-founder and gay rights activist Bruce Bastian.
 It was narrated by Dustin Lance Black, a gay Mormon who had won an academy award for writing the screenplay of Milk about politician and gay rights activist Harvey Milk.
 Cowan funded the film by taking out a second mortgage on his home and running up tens of thousands of dollars of credit card debt, with Bastian providing the remainder.

 Cowan claimed that, while making the film, he was approached by a gay man he called "Mormon Deep Throat" who had worked for the Church of Jesus Christ of Latter-day Saints and leaked documents which outlined the Church's strategy for defeating same-sex marriage at the polls.
 The film accused the Church of breaching the barrier separating church and state and of evading scrutiny by encouraging its members to donate to the Proposition 8 campaign as individuals.
-One of its tactics, it claimed, was allying with other Chrisitan denominations such as the Catholic Church.
+One of its tactics, it claimed, was allying with other Christian denominations such as the Catholic Church.

 Interviewed in October 2009 by Salt Lake City Weekly's Jesse Fruhwirth, a freelance journalist who also wrote for Bitch Media, Cowan compared the plight of gay Mormons with that of Blacks and predicted that one day the Church would allow gay sex.
 Cowan blamed Mormons for spreading what he called "misinformation" about the California ballot measure and drew an analogy to the predicament of homeless gay Mormon teenagers.
 Of his battle with the Church, Cowan remarked, "Let's call it what it is: it's a holy war."

 Months before the trailer's release, Cowan interviewed Utah Senator Chris Buttars to discuss homophobia and what Buttars called "pig sex", then leaked the interview to the press.

 On January 25, 2010, the film screened at the Sundance Film Festival in Park City, Utah, but failed to win any nominations or awards.
 Asked at Sundance why he created the film, Cowan answered, "Really, my personal reason…is the fact that I was a kid in Roosevelt, Utah, who knew what it was like to be called a ‘faggot’ every day."